ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 because I have reason to expect an addition to our family party."

 "Who do you mean, my dear?
-I know of nobody that is coming, I am sure, unless Charlotte Lucas should happen to call in--and I hope my dinners are good enough for her.
+I know of nobody that is coming, I am sure, unless Charlotte Lucas should happen to call in -- and I hope my dinners are good enough for her.
 I do not believe she often sees such at home."

 "The person of whom I speak is a gentleman, and a stranger."

 Mrs. Bennet's eyes sparkled.
 "A gentleman and a stranger!
 It is Mr.
 Bingley, I am sure!
 Well, I am sure I shall be extremely glad to see Mr.
 Bingley.
-But--good Lord! how unlucky!
+But -- good Lord! how unlucky!
 There is not a bit of fish to be got to-day.
-Lydia, my love, ring the bell--I must speak to Hill this moment."
+Lydia, my love, ring the bell -- I must speak to Hill this moment."

 "It is not Mr. Bingley," said her husband; "it is a person whom I